 Special Projects

-- Organize and facilitate Charity Ball with the Belles Service Organization, which has raised money for St. Columbkille Elementary School, Urban Compass in Watts, St. Joseph's Center in Santa Monica, and Good Shepherd Shelter.
+• Organize and facilitate Charity Ball with the Belles Service Organization, which has raised money for St. Columbkille Elementary School, Midnight Mission, and Bread and Roses Cafe.

 Contact Us